ETF full form and meaning

 What are some Advantages and Disadvantages of ETFs?

-ETF are not designed to outperform the markets hence they offer low returns compared to mutual funds and direct stock trading
+As ETFs are passively managed, they have a low expense ratio 0.05-0.3% | ETF are not designed to outperform the markets hence they offer low returns compared to mutual funds and direct stock trading |

-Portfolio diversification is limited and resticted to large cap in many cases
+Portfolio diversification takes place by default | Portfolio diversification is limited and resticted to large cap in many cases |

-Dividends of a company are reinvested immediately
+Dividends of a company are reinvested immediately | Lower dividend yeild |

-In case of equity ETF, investors do not have to pay any tax on long term capital gains up to 1 lakh rupees.
+In case of equity ETF, investors do not have to pay any tax on long term capital gains up to 1 lakh rupees. | Tracking error by ETF manager may lead to additional costs |

 ETF vs Mutual Funds

-• Nature: While both mutual funds and ETFs invest in a group of assets such as stocks, gold, bonds etc, but the fact that ETF can be traded during market hours provides a lot of flexibility for the investors.
+Nature: While both mutual funds and ETFs invest in a group of assets such as stocks, gold, bonds etc, but the fact that ETF can be traded during market hours provides a lot of flexibility for the investors.
 Investors can only purchase Mutual fund units at the end of the trading day on announced NAV whereas ETFs can be purchased in real time, this eliminates the additional cost due to difference in time of investment and time of trade.

-• Cost: Etf is more cost-effective as compared to mutual funds as they are passively managed.
+Cost: Etf is more cost-effective as compared to mutual funds as they are passively managed.

-• Portfolio disclosure: Mutual fund companies usually disclose their portfolio holding on a monthly basis whereas ETF portfolio disclosure is daily and in real-time.
+Portfolio disclosure: Mutual fund companies usually disclose their portfolio holding on a monthly basis whereas ETF portfolio disclosure is daily and in real-time.

-• Taxes: ETFs are structured to allow in-kind creations and redemptions.
+Taxes: ETFs are structured to allow in-kind creations and redemptions.
 This structure leads to less capital gains events hence leading to lower taxes.

-• Liquidity: ETFs are highly liqid and can also be traded on an intraday basis due to their structure however trading mutual funds on a intraday basis might be expensive.
+Liquidity: ETFs are highly liqid and can also be traded on an intraday basis due to their structure however trading mutual funds on a intraday basis might be expensive.

 ETF full form and How to select the right ETF?